ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 - `public boolean removeByName(String name)`
 - `public boolean removeFile(String name, String directory)`

-#### `public HashMapFileSystem()`
+#### `public FileSystem()`
-Default constructor that creates a new `HashMapFileSystem` object and initializes its instance variable.
+Default constructor that creates a new `FileSystem` object and initializes its instance variable.

-#### `public HashMapFileSystem(String inputFile)`
+#### `public FileSystem(String inputFile)`

-*Constructor* that creates a new `HashMapFileSystem` object with the given `inputFile` that contains the file system information.
+*Constructor* that creates a new `FileSystem` object with the given `inputFile` that contains the file system information.
 We have provided some skeleton code for reading the contents of the text file.
-You will need to initailizes HashMapFileSystem's instance variables and populate HashMapFileSystem with each file's information.
+You will need to initailizes FileSystem's instance variables and populate FileSystem with each file's information.
 Each file information is represented by a line formatted as `filename, directory, date` within the content of `inputFile`.
 For example, it could be `mySample.txt, /home, 02/01/2021`.
 (Note that since it is a unix type file system, forward slashes are used to represent directory hierarchy).
 We have also provided a sample file, `input.txt`, to show how each file information is represented within the inputFile.
-Feel free to add more data to the file to test your HashMapFileSystem implementation thoroughly.
+Feel free to add more data to the file to test your FileSystem implementation thoroughly.
 You may assume that `inputFile` parameter is properly formatted and is non-null.

 #### `public boolean add(String fileName, String directory, String modifiedDate)`

-This method should create a FileData object with the given file information and add it to the instance variables of HashMapFileSystem.
-This method should return true if the file is successfully added to the HashMapFileSystem, and false if a file with the same name already exists in that directory.
+This method should create a FileData object with the given file information and add it to the instance variables of FileSystem.
+This method should return true if the file is successfully added to the FileSystem, and false if a file with the same name already exists in that directory.
 The default values for `filenName`, `dir`, and `modifiedDate` are `""`, `"/"`, `"01/01/2021"` in case any of these variables is null.

 #### `public FileData findFile(String name, String directory)`
 This method should return a single FileData object with the given name and directory.
-You should not modify the HashMapFileSystem itself.
+You should not modify the FileSystem itself.
 Return null if such a file does not exist.

 #### `public ArrayList<String> findAllFilesName()`

-This method should return an array list of string that represents all unique file names across all directories within the HashMapFileSystem.
-You should not modify the HashMapFileSystem itself.
+This method should return an array list of string that represents all unique file names across all directories within the FileSystem.
+You should not modify the FileSystem itself.
 Return an empty array list if there is no file in the file system yet.

 #### `public ArrayList<FileData> findFilesByName(String name)`

 The find method should return a list of FileData with the given name.
-You should not modify the HashMapFileSystem itself.
+You should not modify the FileSystem itself.
 Return an empty list if such a file does not exist.

 #### `public ArrayList<FileData> findFilesByDate(String modifiedDate)`
 This find method should return a list of FileData with the given modifiedDate.
-You should not modify the HashMapFileSystem itself.
+You should not modify the FileSystem itself.
 Return an empty list if such a file does not exist.

 #### `public ArrayList<FileData> findFilesInMultDir(String modifiedDate)`
 This find method should return a list of FileData with the given modifiedDate that has at least another file with the same file name in a different directory.
-You should not modify the HashMapFileSystem itself.
+You should not modify the FileSystem itself.
 Return an empty list if such a file does not exist.

 #### `public boolean removeByName(String name)`
-This method should remove all the files with the given name in the HashMapFileSystem.
+This method should remove all the files with the given name in the FileSystem.
 Return true if success, false otherwise.
 Remove the entry in the hashmap if necessary.

 #### `public boolean removeFile(String name, String directory)`